 I'm Kay Ross, a Hong Kong-based marketing consultant and coach.
 I'm also a very experienced and entertaining trainer, public speaker and MC (Master of Ceremonies).

-Below are details of some of the many talks, courses, seminars and corporate training sessions about marketing, copywriting, public relations, social media, "applied improvisation" and related topics that I've presented in Hong Kong (and even a couple of global teleseminars on which I was the "guest expert").
+Below are details of some of the many talks, courses, seminars and corporate training sessions about marketing, content marketing, copywriting, public relations, social media, "Applied Improvisation" and related topics that I've presented in Hong Kong (and even a couple of global teleseminars on which I was the "guest expert").

 My clients have included entrepreneurial owners of small businesses, multinational corporations, non-profit community groups, Chambers of Commerce, professional bodies, academic institutions...

 Do you need a tailor-made talk/seminar/workshop for your organisation?

 I'm happy to adapt my material to design the perfect event for you.